davida9441/davida9441.github.io/_posts/2018-12-21-flag-project.md

 ## Describe your program

 -  The country I designed for is Greece
--   I expect a 3 because i haven't completely finished my flag yet.
+-   I expect a 2 or a 3 because i haven't completely finished my flag yet.
 I am almost done though.
+The teacher has also helped me.

 ## Current output

--   Insert an image that your program currently produces. _then delete this instruction_

 * * *